-Influence of weed management practices on weed parameters and economics of mustard (Brassica juncea L.) under NE Ghats zone of Odisha
+Influence of weed management practices on weed parameters and economics of mustard (Brassica junceaL.) under NE Ghats zone of Odisha

 ABSTRACT

 A study on “Influence of weed management practices on weed parameters and economics of mustard (Brassica juncea L.) under NE Ghats zone of Odisha” was carried out during Rabi 2022–23 at Instructional farm-1, School of Agriculture, GIET University, Gunupur, Odisha.
 The soil at the experimental site had sandy loam texture with a pH of 6.4.
-It contained 5.2% organic carbon and had available nutrient levels of 120 kg ha⁻¹ for nitrogen, 6.5 kg ha⁻¹ for phosphorus (P₂O₅), and 108.5 kg ha⁻¹ for potassium (K₂O).
+It contained 0.52 % organic carbon and had available nutrient levels of 120 kg ha⁻¹ for nitrogen, 6.5 kg ha⁻¹ for phosphorus (P₂O₅), and 108.5 kg ha⁻¹ for potassium (K₂O).
 The experiment was conducted in randomized block design with three replications and eight treatments.
-Results revealed that among different treatments, higher growth parameters, fewer weed populations, dry matter, and yield characteristics have been seen with spraying of oxyfluorfen 23.5EC @0.05kg a.i/ha at 0-2DAS + one HW at 40DAS (T5), followed by T4 (Pendimethalin 30EC @0.75kg a.i/ha at 0-2DAS + one HW at 40DAS).
-Similarly, T5 (Oxyfluorfen 23.5EC @0.05kg a.i/ha at 0- 2DAS) had the highest B:C ratio, whereas T8 (weedy check) had the lowest.
-The most effective method of controlling weeds in mustard is found to be oxyfluorfen 23.5EC @0.05kg a.i/ha at 0-2DAS + one HW at 40DAS (T5) for this study.
+Results revealed that among different treatments, higher growth parameters, fewer weed populations, dry matter, and yield characteristics have been seen with spraying of oxyfluorfen 23.5 EC @0.05 kg a.i/ha at 0-2 DAS + one HW at 40 DAS (T5), followed by T4 (Pendimethalin 30 EC @0.75kg a.i/ha at 0-2 DAS + one HW at 40 DAS).
+Similarly, T5 (Oxyfluorfen 23.5 EC @0.05 kg a.i/ha at 0- 2 DAS) had the highest B:C ratio, whereas T8 (weedy check) had the lowest.
+The most effective method of controlling weeds in mustard is found to be oxyfluorfen 23.5 EC @0.05kg a.i/ha at 0-2 DAS + one HW at 40 DAS (T5) for this study.

-Key words: Mustard, weed flora, weed management, herbicides
+Keywords: Mustard, weedflora,weed management, herbicides.

 Introduction

-Mustard (Brassica juncea L.) is a significant oil crop with considerable global trade importance.
+Mustard (Brassica junceaL.) is a significant oil crop with considerable global trade importance.
 It belongs to the Cruciferae family and ranks as India's second most vital oilseed crop, following groundnut, among the seven edible oilseeds (Yernaidu et al., 2021).
 In 2018-19, the estimated global area for rapeseed-mustard was around 36.59 million hectares, with a production of approximately 72.37 million tonnes and a yield of 1980 kg ha⁻¹.
 (Kalia et al., 2021).

 In India, the area dedicated to rapeseed and mustard is around 6.23 million hectares, with a production of 9.34 million tonnes and a productivity of 1499 kg ha-1 (India Stat 2019-20).
 Weeds are identified as a primary biotic stressor impacting mustard production (Yernaidu et al., 2021).
 In Odisha, rapeseed-mustard is cultivated across 145.36 thousand hectares, producing 61.63 thousand tonnes with a productivity of 424 kg ha⁻¹ (Odisha AGRISTAT 2013-14), which is significantly lower than the national average.
 (Mandi et al., 2020).

 The oil content in mustard and rapeseed ranges from 37% to 49%.
-These seeds and oils have various applications, serving as condiments for cooking vegetables, curries, and pickles, and are also utilized in hair oil, medicinal products, and grease manufacturing.
+These seeds and oils have various applications, serving as condiments for cooking vegetables, curries and pickles, and are also utilized in hair oil, medicinal products, and grease manufacturing.
 Additionally, mustard oil cake is recognized as an excellent animal feed and organic fertilizer (Patel et al., 2020).

-Weeds are seen as a critical factor contributing to reductions in crop yield, accounting for competition in nutrients, moisture, light, and space, with loss rates reported between 30% and 70% (Raj et al., 2020).
+Weeds are seen as a critical factor contributing to reductions in crop yield, accounting for competition in nutrients, moisture, light, and space, with loss rates reported between 30% and 70% (Raj etal., 2020).

-Grassy type of weeds such as Digitaria sanguinalis, Chloris barbata, Echinochloa crusgalli, Cynodon dactylon, Dactyloctenium aegyptium, Dinebra retroflexa, and Eleusine indica alongside sedges including Cyperus rotundus and broad- leaved weeds like Parthenium hysterophorus, Alternanthera sessilis, Trianthema portulacastrum, Cleome viscosa, Datura stramonium, Euphorbia hirta, Commelina benghalensis, Sonchus arevensis, and Digera arevensis found at experimental field (Yernaidu et al., 2021).
+Grassy type of weeds such as Digitaria sanguinalis, Chloris barbata, Echinochloa crusgalli, Cynodon dactylon, Dactyloctenium aegyptium, Dinebra retroflexa and Eleusine indica alongside sedges including Cyperus rotundus and broad- leaved weeds like Parthenium hysterophorus, Alternanthera sessilis, Trianthema portulacastrum, Cleome viscosa, Datura stramonium, Euphorbia hirta, Commelina benghalensis, Sonchus arevensis, and Digera arevensis found at experimental field (Yernaiduet al., 2021).

 Materials and Methods